kizu/stylobuild/README.md

 In future there would be an option to create styles for IE automatically, using [if-ie.styl](https://github.com/kizu/if-ie.styl)

+### Source maps

+If you're using sourcemaps in Stylus, the plugins that do not support them would be disabled.
+Right now CSSO and pixrem would be disabled (CSSO do not support sourcemaps, pixrem do not support configuring them, so they're unusable).

 ### Configuring [Autoprefixer][]

 To configure autoprefixer, you would need to pass an object to `autoprefixer` key: